aehrc/snowstorm-java-client/README.md

 If you are interested in contributing or would like a change, please check out the [contributing guide](CONTRIBUTING.md).

 ## Licensing
 Distributed under the Apache 2.0 License.
-See [LICENSE.txt](LICENSE.txt) for more details.
+See [LICENSE](LICENSE) for more details.